mathgeotop/mathgeotop.github.io/_pages/about.md

 - **Bachelor of Economics (Honors)** (2019.09 – 2023.07)
   School of Economics, Shanghai University of Finance and Economics, China
-  *Graduated with Highest Honors, ranking 1st in the Honors Experimental Program (1/12) and 3rd overall (3/187).
+  *Graduated with Highest Honors, ranking 1st in the Honors Program (1/12) and 3rd overall (3/187).
   Shanghai Outstanding Graduate; Two-time National Scholarship Recipient (2020-2021, 2021-2022).*